 With each island enacting social distancing guidelines and various lockdown rules, the spread of the coronavirus in the Caribbean slowed significantly in May and intra-island flights slowly resumed throughout the summer.
 By the fall, some islands’ borders remain closed, but many have already reopened and tourism has returned to a new normal as restaurants, beaches, and hotels open up with social distancing and mask-wearing measures in place.

 Upon the announcement of a new strain of virus discovered in the United Kingdom, some island nations are banning flights arriving from the UK.
 Starting January 26, any traveler entering the United States, including U.S. citizens, will need proof of negative test taken within three days of departure.
 This does not apply to travelers returning from Puerto Rico or the U.S. Virgin Islands.

 Some countries have already rolled back and revised their tourism reopening plans following jumps in infection rates, but others are still going strong with effective testing and quarantine strategies.
 Many nations have also banded together to create the CARICOM Travel Bubble, which allows travelers to avoid quarantine and testing measures as long as they are traveling between low-risk countries within the bubble.
 The list of CARICOM member states participating in the bubble, as well as updated data on infection rates, can be found on the official CARICOM website.

 Read on for more information on various Caribbean islands’ border closures, quarantine procedures, and reopening plans.

-Antigua & Barbuda
+Antigua and Barbuda

-Any traveler coming from a medium-risk country, like Canada will be allowed to leave the airport but will need to be tested again on their fourth or fifth day in Barbados.
+Any traveler coming from a medium-risk country, like Canada, will be allowed to leave the airport but will need to be tested again on their fourth or fifth day in Barbados.
 The list of high-, medium-, and low-risk countries can be found in the latest protocols guide published by the Barbados Ministry of Tourism.

 British Virgin Islands